awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

-# ASFF attributes<a name="securityhub-findings-format-attributes"></a>
+# ASFF examples<a name="securityhub-findings-format-attributes"></a>

-The following sections show the attributes and objects for the AWS Security Finding Format \(ASFF\)\.
-To see the details for an object's attributes and structure, choose the object name\.
+The following sections contain details and examples of objects in the AWS Security Finding Format\.
+Choose an object to see more information about it\.

 **Topics**
 + [Required attributes](asff-required-attributes.md)